Visualise Your Thesis

 Developed by The University of Melbourne, graduate researchers are challenged to present their research in a 60 second, eye-catching digital display.

-The winner of the University of Adelaide Visualise Your Thesis competition will receive a prize of $1000 and go on to compete in the International online showcase hosted by The University of Melbourne in the later part of 2019.
+The winner of the University of Adelaide Visualise Your Thesis competition receives a prize of $1000 and is given the opportunity to compete in the International online showcase hosted by The University of Melbourne in the later part of the year.

-September: University of Adelaide winning entry to compete in online International competition
+September: UoA winning entry to compete in online International competition

 1st prize: $1000